fastenhealth/fasten-onprem/memory-bank/techContext.md

     *   This repository contains structured data, primarily in JSON files located in the `catalog/` directory (e.g., `brands.json`, `endpoints.json`, `portals.json`).
     *   This repository acts as the central source of truth for provider information.
     *   The data from `fasten-sources` is consumed by the **Fasten Lighthouse** service, which then makes this catalog information available to the `fasten-onprem` application for dynamic discovery and connection.
+*   **Typesense Conversation Models:** The project utilizes Typesense's conversation model API to manage and configure large language models (LLMs) used for chat functionalities.
+This includes defining model parameters such as ID, name, vLLM URL, and history collection.
 *   **Data Fetching & Transformation:** The `conduit` library (located within `frontend/src/lib/`) is a key component responsible for retrieving patient data from various medical providers and transforming it into the internal data model used by Fasten On-Prem.
     *   `conduit` interacts with healthcare provider systems using the **FHIR R4** and **FHIR R3** protocols via their exposed APIs.
     *   It handles the authentication (using SMART-on-FHIR/OAuth2) and data retrieval process.